lorensen/VTKExamples/src/VTKBook/11Chapter11.md

   }
 ```

 The events for the two buttons are processed in the action() method.
 One increases the scale of the sphere and the other decreases it.
-This is done using the handle to the SPHERE node’s scale that was obtained in the initScene() method, and invoking the setValue() method with the appropriate arguments.
+This is done using the handle to the SPHERE node's scale that was obtained in the initScene() method, and invoking the setValue() method with the appropriate arguments.

 ``` java
 /** Handle actions from AWT widgets */